A twin-decoder structure for incompressible laminar flow reconstruction with uncertainty estimation around 2D obstacles: Results

 \paragraph{Quantitative method}

 A gradient descent algorithm is used to minimize the negative log-likelihood problem (\ref{eq:quantitative}) over the training set, in order to obtain the optimal parameter set $(a^*,b^*,c^*)$.
 With an initial value $(a_0, b_0, c_0) = (0.1, 0, 0.1)$, the algorithm converges after 6 iterations (see figure \ref{fig:NLL}).
-The optimal parameters retained are $(a^*,b^*,c^*) = (0.257157, \num{2.24820e-6}, 0.105841)$, which minimize the considered quantity over the validation set.
+The optimal parameters retained are $(a^*,b^*,c^*) = (0.257157, \num{2.24820e-6}, 0.105841)$, which minimize the negative log likelihood over the validation set.
 Hence, $e_f$ can be estimated from $e_s$ as:

 As shown in figure \ref{fig:quantitative_accept}, the regression line and its $1 \sigma$ confidence interval matches well with the distribution of the test set, with only a handful of $(e_f, e_s)$ couples falling outside of the range.
-The very low value obtained for the initial constant confirms the linear relation between $e_s$ and $e_f$.
 The fact that the confidence interval widens with larger values of $e_s$ translates the increasing scarcity of samples in the test set when $e_s$ rises.
 For the majority of predictions, though, it provides a good grasp of the flow prediction quality.
 The $1 \sigma$ (68\% probability) and $2 \sigma$ ($95\%$ probability) confidence intervals for sampled $e_s$ values are provided in table \ref{tab:err_interval}.